 Robert Cialdini, a professor emeritus at Arizona State University, identified six principles of persuasion.
 They are:

-Reciprocity: a person gives something and receives something in return.
+Reciprocity: A person gives something and receives something in return.
 The goal is to make the person feel like they owe you something.
-They will provide to you, and wait to receive something in return.
+They will provide something to you, and wait to receive something in return.
 People typically don’t want to give without feeling appreciated back.
 You want to reassure the person that they will receive something if they are generous.

-Social proof - you persuade a person or group of people using the credibility of experts.
-These can include doctors, researchers, journalists, celebrities, authors or scientists.
+Social proof: You persuade a person or group of people using the credibility of experts.
+These can include doctors, researchers, journalists, celebrities, authors, or scientists.
 People tend to believe a speaker if they quote expert sources.
 They see that the opinion about a product or idea is well-researched by people who know what they’re talking about because they’re in the field and have knowledge about that product or idea.

-Scarcity - When there is a limited number of things or a rare product, we’re more likely to be convinced to get a product.
+Scarcity: When there is a limited number of things or a rare product, we’re more likely to be convinced to get a product.
 That makes the product more unique.
 We can be persuaded to buy something if it seems rare.